Khutse Game Reserve is a protected area in the Kalahari of Botswana, full of wilderness yet only a few hours drive from Gaborone.

 Campsites on the way to the Northern CKGR

-Xade campsite has five sites and is at the location of the old San village that used to be here, though you can’t see any trace of it now.
+Xade Campsite has five sites and most of them are located by an old San village that used to be here, though you can’t see any trace of it now.
 It’s just next to the Xade Gate and a rangers camp, from which you can hear the noise of an electricity generator, but apart from that the camps feel quite wild.
 There is an ablution block but the water for it is often not running because elephants break the pump.
+Site 2 of Xade Campsite (CKXAD02) is 1 km east of Xade Gate on its own with no facilities, a beautiful location.

 For very rough timings, Khutse to Bape might take around 4.5 hours.
 Khutse to Xade may take 11 hours or more.
 From Xade it is an additional three to six hours to Piper’s Pan.
 This will be quicker on the cool, dry morning sand and longer if it’s rained and the track is muddy.